nulogy/vorpal/README.md

 1. No managing of transactions.
 It is the strong opinion of the authors that managing transactions is an application-level concern.
 1. No support for validations.
 Validations are not a persistence concern.
 1. No AR-style callbacks.
 Use Infrastructure, Application, or Domain [services](http://martinfowler.com/bliki/EvansClassification.html) instead.
+1. No has-many-through associations.
+Use two has-many associations to a join entity instead.

 ## Constraints
 1. Persisted entities must have getters and setters for all persisted fields and associations.
 They do not need to be public.